-How to comply with the EU's REACH chemical regulations when using, making, selling or importing chemicals in the EU, and how to prepare for 1 January 2021.
+How to comply with the EU and UK REACH chemical regulations when using, making, selling or importing chemicals in the UK and in the EU.

-UK REACH, the UK’s independent chemicals regulatory framework, starts on 1 January 2021.
-Anyone making, selling or distributing chemicals in the UK and the EU needs to follow UK REACH and EU REACH rules.
+UK REACH is part of the UK’s chemicals regulatory regime.
+If you sell or distribute chemicals in the UK and the EU, you’ll need to follow both UK REACH and EU REACH rules.

-UK REACH will maintain EU REACH’s aims and principles.
+UK REACH maintain EU REACH’s aims and principles.
 These include:

 - access to information for workers

 - the precautionary principle